-The first aspect of reliable market intelligence involves determining what types of data should be collected and how it will be accessed.
+The first aspect of reliable supply market intelligence involves determining what types of data should be collected and how it will be accessed.
 Additionally, you must determine how the data will be stored and analyzed.
 While these seem like basic concepts, they lay the foundation for supply market intelligence and deserve ample, focused attention.

 Another important component is competitive intelligence, which relates to gathering and analyzing a multitude of factors that may be value levelers.
 These may include disruptors, competitive dynamics, and other factors.
 Data in these areas must be gathered quantitatively.

 Supply Markets Analytics

 In addition to focusing on these elements, intelligence is also based on supply markets analytics.
 The procurement specialist must actively gather and analyze accurate data about the company’s specific supply markets.
 As is the case with other factors feeding into procurement market intelligence, data related to supply markets changes regularly and quickly at times.

 The Importance of Procurement Market Intelligence

 Given the fact that there are numerous moving parts in procurement analysis that each requires ample attention, a manual data-gathering method may not be effective or feasible in many business environments today.
 However, regardless of the method used, procurement market intelligence plays numerous vital roles.